 - Take a deep breath during the insertion of the finger into your rectum

 You may feel mild discomfort during this test.

 Why the Test is Performed

-- As part of a routine yearly physical examination in both men and women.
+- As part of a routine yearly physical exam in both men and women

 What Abnormal Results Mean

 Enlarged prostate gland